 Welcome from the Rector

-In 2012/13 the RCA launched four new Master’s programmes – the largest increase in course provision in recent history.
-Designed both to reflect and inform new practices in design, we launched Information Experience Design, led by Dr Kevin Walker; Interior Design, led by Ab Rogers; Service Design, led by Dr Nick de Leon, and Global Innovation Design, led by Professor Miles Pennington.
+The College continues to extend its academic offer: in 2012/13 the RCA launched four new Master’s programmes.
+Designed both to reflect and inform new practices in design, we launched Information Experience Design, led by Dr Kevin Walker; Interior Design, led by Graeme Brooker; Service Design, led by Dr Nick de Leon, and Global Innovation Design, led by Professor Miles Pennington.
 This latter programme sees the RCA working on a global stage, in partnership with the Pratt Institute in New York and Keio University, Tokyo.

-World-ranking academics attract the world’s finest students, and this year we welcomed 1,249 talented individuals from some 59 different countries, and increased our pool of MPhil and PhD candidates.
+With these new programmes, the RCA has increased student numbers alongside a commensurate growth in staff.
+The excellence of an RCA education rests on the calibre of academic staff: world-ranking academics and practitioners attract the world’s finest students, and this year we welcomed over 1,500 talented individuals from some 65 different countries, and increased our pool of MPhil and PhD candidates.

-Especial thanks are due to those donors whose support has unlocked so many possibilities, in particular the James Dyson Foundation, the Wolfson Foundation, and the Dr Mortimer and Theresa Sackler Foundation.
+Especial thanks are due to those donors whose support has unlocked so many possibilities, in particular Sir Po-Shing and Lady Helen Woo, the James Dyson Foundation, thee Garfield Weston Foundation, the Wolfson Foundation, the Dr Mortimer and Theresa Sackler Foundation, and the 734 individual alumni of the College who made contributions in 2014/15.
 We remain grateful to HEFCE for its continued support of the RCA, in particular, its recognition of the high costs associated with the RCA’s teaching practice and provision of technical facilities.

 Dr Paul Thompson

 "Live projects with ‘real world’ partners abound across the RCA and offer tremendous strength to the employment prospects of our highly talented graduates."